nokafor/MSBuild2017Quickstarts/VS.md

 --

 That's it!
-Congratulations on creating your first Word add-in that __.
+Congratulations on creating your first Word add-in that can create, search, and replace content.